Murtnowski/MetalGearSolidQuiz/README.md

 # MetalGearSolidQuiz
 An Amazon Alexa quiz for Metal Gear Solid.
-This is the code for the __Gamer Quiz for Metal Gear Solid__ in the Amazon Alexa skill store.
+This is the code for the __Gamer Quiz for Metal Gear Solid__ currently on the Amazon Alexa skill store.
 The project runs on AWS Lambda.

 >*Alexa, open metal gear quiz*